tomedunn/the-finished-book/_theory/encounter-multiplier-p2/encounter-multiplier-p2.md

 Note that in the limiting case where $$n = 0$$, Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} gives the same result as Eqn. \eqref{eq:encounter-multiplier-short-identical}.
 And, on the other side of the spectrum, when $$n = N$$, Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} matches Eqn. \eqref{eq:encounter-multiplier-approx-single-target}.

-To illustrate how the encounter difficulty changes as the number of PC deaths increases, Fig. <a href="#fig:single-target-em-ratio-vs-pcs-deaths" class="fig-ref">5</a> (below) plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} and Eqn. \eqref{eq:encounter-multiplier-short-identical} for different party sizes.
+To illustrate how the encounter difficulty changes as the number of PC deaths increases, Fig. \figref{fig:single-target-em-ratio-vs-pcs-deaths} (below) plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} and Eqn. \eqref{eq:encounter-multiplier-short-identical} for different party sizes.

 <figure id="fig:single-target-em-ratio-vs-pcs-deaths">
     {% include_relative fig-single-target-em-ratio-vs-pcs-deaths-small.html %}
     {% include_relative fig-single-target-em-ratio-vs-pcs-deaths-large.html %}
-    <figcaption>Figure 5: Plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} and Eqn. \eqref{eq:encounter-multiplier-short-identical} for different party sizes and number of PC deaths.</figcaption>
+    <figcaption>Plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} and Eqn. \eqref{eq:encounter-multiplier-short-identical} for different party sizes and number of PC deaths.</figcaption>
 </figure>

 # Conclusion